tiliv/common-company-vcards/README.md

 I got tired of wanting to use the contact images feature of Apple Mail and Sparrow, and seeing just a bunch of blank squares.

+# To Install
+Download the [vcf file](https://github.com/tiliv/common-company-vcards/archive/master.zip).
+You can probably just double-click the multi-card file and your system will do the right thing.

+# Current list

 The images in the vcards are a work in progress.
 Where a company has an official Press page where they host their own logos and guidelines, I've tried to use them.
 (YouTube is an exception at present.)

-Current list of company cards:

 * Apple Inc.
 * Axis